sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Passing command line arguments to example scripts
 =================================================

 By default, Sphinx-Gallery will not pass any command line arguments to example scripts.
-By setting the ``reset_argv`` option, it is possible to change this behavior and pass command line arguments to example scripts.
-``reset_argv`` needs to be a Callable that accepts the ``gallery_conf`` and ``script_vars`` dictionaries and returns a list of strings that are passed as additional command line arguments to the interpreter.
+By setting the ``reset_argv`` option, it is possible to change this behavior and pass command line arguments to example scripts.  ``reset_argv`` needs to be a Callable that accepts the ``gallery_conf`` and ``script_vars`` dictionaries as input and returns a list of strings that are passed as additional command line arguments to the interpreter.

 An example could be::